Fiction Editing Service How to Write

 Or click here for editing fees info and details.

-How to Write Memoirs--in Fact and Fiction
+Steps to Writing a Memoir--in Fact and Fiction

 Autobiographies, family histories, and memoirs are unique forms of literature.
 They are based on fact, but those facts are filtered through the author's eyes, recollections, and interests.
 This results in a special flavor and perspective that only that author can bring to that book.